 Wills for Heroes volunteer attorneys provide wills, advance healthcare directives and powers of attorney free of charge to New Mexico first-responders.
 Events are held approximately four times per year in various regions of the state.
 Click here for more information.

 Volunteer attorneys staff clinics and provide legal information and advice, as well as refer clients to low income or pro bono legal service programs, at locations in Albuquerque, Las Cruces and Santa Fe.
 Click here for more information.

 Veterans Civil Legal Clinics

 Volunteer attorneys provide brief legal advice on a variety of civil legal topics including family law, consumer rights, bankruptcy, landlord-tenant, foreclosure, and employment during free quarterly clinics.
+Clinics are held quarterly at the New Mexico Veterans Memorial in Albuquerque.
+Events may be organized in communities state-wide.
 Click here for more information.

 For more information regarding YLD initiatives contact:

 email@example.com or 505-797-6039